 The project will deliver the first systematic, high-quality Australian survey of knowledge, attitudes and values to AI in health and social care.
 Specifically, this will investigate Australians’ views on AI in two contexts: 1) Diagnosis and screening in healthcare, especially breast cancer and cardiovascular disease; and 2) the provision of advice about disability payments and services in the welfare sector.

 Professor Stacy Carter from the Faculty of the Arts, Social Sciences and Humanities and the Australian Centre for Health Engagement, Evidence and Values, is responsible for implementation and writing regarding ELSI of AI.
-This will be supported by Professor Khin Win (EIS, School of Computing and Information Technology) and Dr Scarlet Wilcock (BAL, Law and Social Service).
+This will be supported by Professor Khin Win (EIS, School of Computing and Information Technology) and Dr Scarlet Wilcock (Law and Social Service).

 Other leaders will include Dr Tam Ha (ASSH, epidemiology), Senior Professor David Steel (EIS, statistics including for online research), and Professor Nina Reynolds (BAL, survey design and digital research).
 Ha, Steel and Reynolds will take responsibility on quantitative methodology.

 This project is working towards the UN Sustainable Development Goals: